dakota-kallas/DeskThing-MarketHub/README.md

 ### Setup

-Current as of DeskThing v0.9.2
+Current as of DeskThing v0.9.3

 1. Download the latest release build
 2. Navigate to the `Downloads > App` tab and click on `Upload App`
    - <img src="https://github.com/user-attachments/assets/7da9db21-64c5-4c55-898a-de97b9e6f1c1" height="300" />
-3. Select the `build.zip` file that was downloaded
+3. Select the `markethub-app-v{version number}.zip` file that was downloaded
 4. Navigate to the `Settings` of `Market Hub`
 5. Enter your desired configuration
    - Enter your [Finnhub API](https://finnhub.io/dashboard) Key